RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 In order to meet the demands of dynamically complex and continuous locomotion tasks, deep reinforcement learning models must be robust and generalise well to the intended environment.
 Despite the theoretical advantages of DRL, practical implementations face significant challenges:

-1. **Computational Complexity**: DRL algorithms require extensive computational resources and training time to reach adequate policies.
+1. DRL algorithms require extensive computational resources and training time to reach adequate policies.
-2. **Sample Efficiency**: Basic policy gradient methods like REINFORCE suffer from high variance and slow convergence.
+2. Basic policy gradient methods like REINFORCE suffer from high variance and slow convergence.
-3. **Stability Issues**: Training instability and overestimation bias can lead to suboptimal solutions (TODO cite).
+3. Training instability and overestimation bias can lead to suboptimal solutions (Fujimoto et al., 2018).
-4. **Offline Learning Limitations**: Offline policies require high-fidelity datasets specific to the desired use case, facing difficulties when the agent encounters states for which no data exists (TODO cite).
+4. Offline policies require high-fidelity datasets specific to the desired use case, facing difficulties when the agent encounters states for which no data exists (Chen et al., 2021).

 Modern and sophisticated research methods are required that move beyond basic policy gradient methods to address these challenges effectively.